 Literacy – the program features multiple ways students can gather instructional information to start building the Model T Ford.
-Place cards on each workstation have both text and images which guide the student, whilst instructional videos have been prepared to allow each student to watch the building process being done.
+Place cards on each workstation have both text and images to guide the student and there are also instructional videos that show the building process.

 YEAR 2 to 6 Design and Technology

 - Recognise the role of people in design and technologies occupations and explore factors, including sustainability that impact on the design of products, services and environments to meet community needs (ACTDEK010)

 - Identify how people design and produce familiar products, services and environments and consider sustainability to meet personal and local community needs (ACTDEK001)